 REQUIRED DISCLOSURES AT SETTLEMENT.
 The Credit Union must provide the following disclosures at settlement:

 Closing Disclosure.
 The Closing Disclosure reflects the actual terms and costs of the loan transaction.
 Separate forms may be prepared for the borrower and the seller.
 The Credit Union must ensure the borrowers receive the Closing Disclosure no later than three business days before consummation (when the borrower becomes contractually obligated on the credit transaction).
-The settlement agent must provide the seller its copy of the Closing Disclosure no later than the day of consummation.
+The settlement agent must provide the seller with its copy of the Closing Disclosure no later than the day of consummation.

 Corrected Closing Disclosure.
-Changes that occur between delivery of the initial Closing Disclosure and consummation must be reflected on a revised Closing Disclosure.
+Changes that occur between the delivery of the initial Closing Disclosure and consummation must be reflected on a revised Closing Disclosure.
 Whether a new 3-day waiting period prior to consummation is required will depend on the nature of the change:

 A new 3-day waiting period is required in connection with any of the following: